 Even though it is most satisfying solving a problem yourself, you will often learn more if you ask someone else.
 We all have a different point of view and we all tackle challenges from different angles.
 Asking for help is never a bad idea, let it be a friend or colleague, they might learn something in return while you are at it.
 You can also use forums/services like stack overflow for help.
 Even if you have already found a solution you might still get surprised with how others would solve it.

 It is not only very rewarding to help others due to them getting help.
-Often you learn something by doing this.
+Often you learn something by doing this as well.
 Perhaps you can find someone who have the same issue as you, which you now know the answer to.
 It is about giving something back.

 Again stack overflow is a great platform for this.
-By answering the questions of others you will learn a lot, you will also get a portfolio you of great answers that you can share.
+By answering the questions of others you will learn a lot, you will also get a portfolio of your great answers that you can share.
 I have used this a lot, even though my answer to a question was not the best one, I still read and learned from the best answer on the question.
 If you are a bit competitive you will always remember the answers that are better than yours.

 Look at existing solutions

-Take a look at some other code for inspiration.
-You should search for solutions to problems alike yours.
-You could also look for ways to solve common problems.
-Like using design patterns.
+Take a look at some other code for inspiration and search for solutions to problems alike yours.
+You could also look for ways to solve common problems, like using design patterns.
 If you are looking for a great book on design patterns, I would suggest: